Unprecedented growth for female-founded unicorns

 In 2019, Airwallex, Away, Confluent, Coursera, ezCater, FabFitFun, Glossier, Horizon Robotics, Rent the Runway, and Vlocity all helped to flip the script.
 So, what can we learn from the leading ladies?
 We’ve selected our favorite startup quotes to help answer that question.

-Startup quotes that every budding company should live by
+Startup advice that every growing company should live by

 “Choose investors who know your industry.”Lucy Liu, Co-founder and President of Airwallex